- Describe the emotional effects of stressful events, such as deployment, on children and families.

 |Mental health||Mental health is a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community (World Health Organization, 2012).|

 Child Welfare Information Gateway.
 (2018).
-Deployment Resources for Families.
-Retrieved from https://www.childwelfare.gov/topics/systemwide/diverse-populations/military/deploymentresources/
+Deployment Resources for Families. https://www.childwelfare.gov/topics/systemwide/diverse-populations/military/deploymentresources/

 Ginburg, K., & Jarlow, M. M. (2014).
 Building resilience in children and teens: Giving kids roots and wings (3rd edition).
-American Academy of Pediatrics.
-Retrieved from http://www.fosteringresilience.com/index_parents.php
+American Academy of Pediatrics. http://www.fosteringresilience.com/index_parents.php

 Morse, M. D. (n.d.).
-A Closer Look for Current Conditions: A Fresh Glance at the Emotional Cycles of Deployment.
-Retrieved from http://sutter.networkofcare.org/veterans/library/article.aspx?id=2127
+A Closer Look for Current Conditions: A Fresh Glance at the Emotional Cycles of Deployment. http://sutter.networkofcare.org/veterans/library/article.aspx?id=2127

 Zero to Six Collaborative Group, National Child Traumatic Stress Network.
 (2010).
 Early childhood trauma.
-Los Angeles, CA & Durham, NC: National Center for Child Traumatic Stress.
-Retrieved from http://www.nctsn.org/sites/default/files/assets/pdfs/nctsn_earlychildhoodtrauma_08-2010final.pdf
+Los Angeles, CA & Durham, NC: National Center for Child Traumatic Stress. http://www.nctsn.org/sites/default/files/assets/pdfs/nctsn_earlychildhoodtrauma_08-2010final.pdf